getlumos/vscode-lumos/README.md

 ## Features

+### 🚀 Language Server Protocol (Coming Soon!)

+**Full IDE support powered by `lumos-lsp`** - Currently in development ([#1](https://github.com/getlumos/vscode-lumos/issues/1)):

+- 🔴 **Real-time Diagnostics** - Instant feedback on syntax errors and undefined types
+- ⚡ **Intelligent Auto-completion** - Context-aware suggestions for Solana types, primitives, and attributes
+- 📖 **Hover Documentation** - Type information and docs on hover
+- 🎯 **Auto-install** - One-click setup, no manual configuration needed

+The LUMOS Language Server has been fully implemented and tested (142 passing tests).
+Once integrated, the extension will provide a seamless, production-ready IDE experience.

 ### 🎨 Syntax Highlighting
 Beautiful syntax highlighting for `.lumos` files with support for:
 - Keywords (`struct`, `enum`, `pub`, etc.)